MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_extdevice_s.md

 Specifies the external device's unique node Id.

-### -field Property

-Specifies an initialized <a href="..\ks\nf-ks-ikscontrol-ksproperty.md">KSPROPERTY</a> structure that describes the property set, property ID, and request type.

 ## -remarks

 Any ED_Xxx or DEV_PORT_Xxx tokens are defined in <i>xprtdefs.h</i> in the Microsoft DirectX SDK.